Detail & Features

 Color: Opaque Blue

-This listing is for 10 loose beads that measure approximately 1 1/4".
-These beads have large holes.
-They are wound glass, so on some beads you can feel where the thread of glass started or ended.
-Some of them do have slight pits or markings on their surface, but nothing that detracts from the beauty of the beads.
+On some beads you can feel where the thread of glass started or ended.
+Some have slight pits or markings on their surface, but nothing that detracts from their beauty.

-These are pretty unusual in this opaque blue color.
-It is more common to find these in a frosted clear, or translucent blue.
+These are pretty unusual in this opaque color, as frosted clear, or translucent blue is more common.

 These beads are old.
-They do show some dirt and minor chips on some of the edges, but this is part of their beauty, and attests to their age.
-African beads have such mystery attached to them; they have been worn for decades, travelled continents, and will be around for hundreds of years into the future.
-Be a part of the mystery and let these beads grace you with their presence.
+They show dirt and minor chips on some edges.
+This is part of their beauty, and attests to their age.
+African beads have such mystery attached; they have been worn for decades, travelled continents, and will be around for hundreds of years into the future.
+Be a part of their allure and let these beads grace you with their presence.